-One passenger died after smoke filled the L'Enfant Plaza metro station Monday afternoon, the Washington Metropolitan Area Transit Authority said.
-A total of 84 people were taken to hospitals.
+One passenger died after smoke filled the L’Enfant Plaza metro station in downtown Washington on Monday afternoon, a Washington Metropolitan Area Transit Authority spokeswoman told CNN.
+A total of 84 people were treated by local hospitals, according to emergency officials.

 The National Transportation and Safety Board released a statement saying “an electrical arcing event” sparked the incident.